1. PURPOSE and SCOPE

-- With respect to the services we provide, we may use Personal Information in support of our clients’ development programs for their products, which may include collecting demographic information; developing reports or other compilations of information; and monitoring the progress of the services we provide.
+Further, with respect to the services we provide, we may use Personal Information in support of our clients’ development programs for their products, which may include collecting demographic information; developing reports or other compilations of information; and monitoring the progress of the services we provide.

-- Healthcare professionals: full name, date of birth, address, telephone number, fax number, email address and mobile phone number; identification number; banking data necessary to make payments to data subject; contract terms, invoices and payment-related information, professional licenses, and certificates, work experience, position, professional membership, place of work, qualification, education, professional training, publications, awards, clinical trial experience, information on specialty and subspecialty; and user data, including personal data required to provide healthcare professionals access to web portals, including but not limited to IP address and user login name.
+- Healthcare professionals: full name, date of birth, address, telephone number, fax number, email address and mobile phone number; identification number; banking data necessary to make payments to data subject; contract terms, invoices and payment-related information, professional licenses and certificates, work experience, position, professional membership, place of work, qualification, education, professional training, publications, awards, clinical trial experience, information on specialty and subspecialty; and user data, including personal data required to provide healthcare professionals access to web portals, including but not limited to IP address and user login name

 - Study subjects: initials, study subject’s code, date of birth, age, gender, ethnicity, race.
-Additional information such as data related to medical history, health status, sexual life, medical evaluations can be collected based on the Clinical trial protocol requirements.
+Additional information such as data related to medical history, health status, sexual life, medical evaluations can be collected based on the clinical trial protocol requirements.

-- Study sponsors: contact information, including full name, work address, work telephone number, work fax number, work email address, work mobile phone number and job title; and Information on the specific customer relationship with data exporter, including payments, deliveries, requests.
+- Study sponsors: contact information, including full name, work address, work telephone number, work fax number, work email address, work mobile phone number and job title; and information on the specific customer relationship with data exporter, including payments, deliveries, requests.

 - Subcontractors, vendors: name, address, telephone, fax numbers, name contact persons, tax numbers, bank details, contract terms, invoices, and payment-related information.